CraneSoftwrights/ubl-subset-schema/README.md

 `subsetDocsRegex="(^UBL-(RequestForQuotation|Quotation|Order|OrderResponse|OrderChange|OrderCancellation|ApplicationResponse)-2.2$)"`
 - the regular expression against which the documents are checked to be included in the subset generation (note that the document names begin with "UBL-" and end with the UBL version number)

+The configuration file must be edited to reflect...

 To determine if the generation was successful, look in the `archive-only-not-in-final-distribution` directory for these files summarizing any problems with the process:
 - `artefacts.exitcode.{label}.txt` - exit code from the execution of the Ant build script